 Also, watch out for new companies with claims of 20 or 50 years combined experience and so on.
 As well as companies that have an old trading name but a new company registration.

 So, let’s talk about reputation and customer feedback.
 You should always check a company’s reviews and reputation before buying.
 But this can be tricky because the internet today, thrives on customer reviews and lots of internet companies make lots of money from reviews.

 Also, watch out for review sites that carry advertising on their review pages.
-We’ve been told by some review sites that the way to have bad reviews removed is to spend money on advertising with them.
+Some review sites tell us that the way to remove bad reviews is to spend money on advertising with them.
 Not exactly an independent service.

-Also, watch out for review sites where they make their money out of collecting your details and selling these details onto others.
+Additionally, watch out for review sites where they make their money out of collecting your details and selling these details onto others.
 So you can get free quotes for example.
-If they make money from the companies being reviewed there’s a strong conflict of interest and that interest by definition, can’t be that of you, the customer.
+If they make money from the companies under review there’s a strong conflict of interest and that interest by definition, can’t be that of you, the customer.